decyphertek-io/decyphertek/docs/products/gcp-contents.md

 Welcome to Decyphertek's Google Cloud Platform Marketplace documentation.
 Here you'll find guides for all our GCP products.

-## GCP Marketplace Profile
+## GCP Marketplace

-Visit our [GCP Marketplace Profile](https://console.cloud.google.com/marketplace/browse?filter=partner:Decyphertek) to see all our available products.
+Visit our [GCP Marketplace](https://console.cloud.google.com/marketplace/browse?filter=partner:decyphertek.io&pli=1&inv=1&invt=AbxJAQ) to see all our available products.

 ## Table of Contents